Max Gerlach: Final years and death

-Following the popular success of The Great Gatsby, a blind Gerlach attempted to contact Fitzgerald's first biographer Arthur Mizener in 1951.
-He attempted to communicate to Mizener that he had partly inspired the character of Jay Gatsby.
-However, Mizener believed that Jay Gatsby was an entirely fictional character and declined to speak with Gerlach.
+After Fitzgerald's death in December 1940 and after the belated popularity of his novel The Great Gatsby in the late 1940s, a blind Gerlach attempted to contact Fitzgerald's first biographer Arthur Mizener in 1951.
+He attempted to communicate to Mizener that he had inspired the character of Jay Gatsby.
+However, Mizener wrongly believed that Gatsby was an entirely fictional character and refused to speak with Gerlach.

 Gerlach died on October 18, 1958, at Bellevue Hospital in New York City.
 He was buried in a pine casket at Long Island National Cemetery.

-Following Gerlach's death, later Fitzgerald scholars discovered correspondence between Gerlach and Fitzgerald.
+Following Gerlach's death, scholars discovered correspondence between Gerlach and Fitzgerald.
 In one letter, Gerlach had written, "How are you and the family, old sport?"
-Further claims made by Zelda Sayre Fitzgerald and Fitzgerald's friend Edmund Wilson bolstered the claim that Gerlach had primarily inspired the fictional character, including a statement by Wilson that Fitzgerald had visited Gerlach's home and had been impressed by its splendor.
+Further statements made by Zelda Fitzgerald and Fitzgerald's friend Edmund Wilson confirmed that Gerlach had primarily inspired the fictional character, including a statement by Wilson that Fitzgerald had visited Gerlach's home and had been impressed by its splendor.
 Several years before her death, Zelda stated "that Gatsby was based on 'a neighbor named Von Guerlach or something who was said to be General Pershing's nephew and was in trouble over bootlegging'".